 Hello!!!
 No two people are the same.
-We didn't go through the same things and definitely do not find ourselves in the same situations.
-So while I admire Mercy Johnson and Tiwa Savage and all those mums who look great few weeks after childbirth, I would not unduly stress myself into being like them because I AM NOT THEM.
-I would not be pressured into fitting into some post-pregnancy body ideal.
-The most important thing is that I was part of the miracle of creating another human being and I would not trade that for anything else in the world.
+You didn't go through the same things and definitely did not find yourselves in the same situations.
+So while you admire Beyounce, Mercy Johnson and Tiwa Savage and all those mums who look great few weeks after childbirth, you should not unduly stress yourself into being like them because YOU ARE NOT THEM.
+You should not be pressured into fitting into some post-pregnancy body ideal.
+The most important thing is that you were part of the miracle of creating another human being and should not trade that for anything else in the world.

 So mums please embrace your post-pregnancy bodies; embrace the stretch marks that have refused to clear, embrace the post-pregnancy belly that has refused to tone.
 Be confident in the fact that your are a mum, trim body or not.
 Someone called them "mummy-scars" and I agree.
-So long as they do not interfere with my being a good mother to the little one(s) I am blessed to have, then I would not loose sleep over them.
-I would learn to love my post-pregnancy me.
+So long as they do not interfere with your being a good mother to your little one(s) , then you should not loose sleep over them.
+You should learn to love your post-pregnancy self.

-Whenever I look longingly at my cloths which I can't fit into anymore as well as at pictures of my fit and trim pre-pregnancy self, I would look at my baby with utmost gratitude to God for the great privilege of having gone through pregnancy, childbirth and having tell-tale signs of motherhood on my body.
-I would also remind myself that I did not become part of the saddening maternal mortality statistics in Nigeria.
+Whenever you look longingly at your cloths which you can't fit into anymore as well as at pictures of your fit and trim pre-pregnancy self, you should look at your baby with utmost gratitude to God for the great privilege of having gone through pregnancy, childbirth and having tell-tale signs of motherhood on your body.
+You should always remind yourself that you did not become part of the saddening maternal mortality statistics in Nigeria.